-The VETERAN'S ADMINISTRATION MEDICAL CENTER in Cleveland comprises 2 facilities: the Cleveland Veteran's Administration (VA) Hospital (called by its location, WADE PARK), which was, in the 1980s, a 780-bed general medical and surgical hospital, and the Brecksville Veteran's Administration Hospital, a 999-bed psychiatric hospital.
+The VETERAN'S ADMINISTRATION MEDICAL CENTER - LOUIS STOKES VA MEDICAL CENTER -- in Cleveland comprises 2 facilities: the Cleveland Veteran's Administration (VA) Hospital (called by its location, WADE PARK), which was, in the 1980s, a 780-bed general medical and surgical hospital, and the Brecksville Veteran's Administration Hospital, a 999-bed psychiatric hospital.
 The two hospitals merged in 1971.
 The Cleveland VA Hospital developed from the CRILE HOSPITAL, opened in PARMA HTS. in 1943 as a temporary army hospital.
 It was taken over by the VA in June 1946 and converted into a 1,000-bed general medical and surgical hospital to serve all veterans.
 It became known as the Crile Veteran's Administration Hospital (also as Crile General Hospital), named after Dr. GEORGE CRILE.
 In the year of its establishment, the hospital affiliated with UNIV.
 HOSPITALS; later it affiliated with the medical school of Western Reserve Univ. (see CASE WESTERN RESERVE UNIV.).
 Specialized services included an ophthalmology department, a ward and rehabilitative program for paraplegics, and reconstructive hand surgery.
 Many of the hospital's early patients were long-term.

 In 1948 the VA acquired a 20-acre site on East Blvd. near Wade Park, where it planned to build a new 500-bed general hospital.
 The plan, alternately shelved and revived, was finally approved in 1960 by the House Appropriations Committee, with critical support from Congresswoman FRANCES PAYNE BOLTON.
 When the new facility opened in June 1964, the old hospital was vacated; it was later sold to Cuyahoga County.
 Under its first director, Dr. Benjamin Wells, the medical and surgical hospital also maintained an out-patient clinic for veterans.
 It added specialized services, including an artificial-kidney center (1965) and an intensive-care unit (1969).
 Problems occasionally developed from overcrowding and a lack of registered nurses (see NURSING).
 A $2.3 million wing, added in 1974, increased the number of beds and housed a research facility.